Patricia Shanil Muluzi

-Patricia Shanil Muluzi MP (born Patricia Fukulani) is the former First Lady of Malawi and wife of former President Bakili Muluzi.
+Patricia Shanil Dzimbiri (formerly Patricia Shanil Muluzi and Shanil Muluzi, née Patricia Fukulani; 25 September 1964 – 10 June 2024) was a Malawian politician, teacher, and First Lady of Malawi from 1999 until 2004 as the then-wife of former President Bakili Muluzi.
+She later represented the Balaka West Constituency in the National Assembly of Malawi from 2014 to 2019.

-She is a former school teacher.
+Early and personal life

+Dzimbiri was born Patricia Fukulani in the village of Chimpikizo, Traditional Authority Nsamala, Balaka District, Malawi, on 25 September 1964.
+She was the seventh child born to David and Sylvia Fukulani, a Roman Catholic couple from Chimpikizo.

+Dzimbiri described herself as a "staunch Catholic" in a 2014 interview with The Nation newspaper.

+Marriage

 Although the couple had been married in 1987 and when Muluzi was running for Presidency, she lived secretly and out of the public eye.
 After Bakili Muluzi became president in 1994, she lived in a presidential residence near Zomba.
-She made her first public appearance a day before the wedding.
+She made her first public appearance a day before the couple's second wedding.

-Wedding

-The Muluzis' lavish public wedding caused much criticism due to the President's economic policies had led to a downturn in the economy.
-It included 3,000 guests.
-Guests included Presidents Robert Mugabe of Zimbabwe, Frederick Chiluba of Zambia, Joaquim Chissano of Mozambique, Pierre Buyoya of Burundi and King Mswati III of Swaziland.
-During the wedding 29 cows were slaughtered.
-Free beer, food and live music were made available in several hotels at state cost.
-The wedding is estimated to have cost 15m kwacha ($335,000).
-The head of the wedding committee, Dumiso Mulani, noted though that the president had spent some 5m kwacha of his own money.
-The opposition however, boycotted the event, and many mailed back their invitations in what Heatherwick Ntaba, secretary of the Malawi Congress Party and Alliance for Democracy group called "the plunder of public money".
+Their second wedding took place in Malawi on 9 October 1999.
+Their lavish public wedding caused much criticism because the President's economic policies had led to a downturn in the economy.
+It included 3,000 guests, including Presidents Robert Mugabe of Zimbabwe, Frederick Chiluba of Zambia, Joaquim Chissano of Mozambique, Pierre Buyoya of Burundi, and King Mswati III of Swaziland.
+During the wedding, 29 cows were slaughtered.
+Free beer, food, and live music were made available in several hotels at cost to the state.
+The wedding was estimated to have cost 15 million kwacha ($335,000).
+The head of the wedding committee, Dumiso Mulani, noted that the president had spent some five million kwacha of his own money.
+The opposition, however, boycotted the event, and many mailed back their invitations in what Hetherwick Ntaba, secretary of the Malawi Congress Party and Alliance for Democracy called "the plunder of public money".